MortazaGhaemi/hello-world/README.md

 # hello-world
-This is a my entrance to git hub.
+This is  my entrance to git hub.
 I hope I do well.
 .